 Jess Lajner, guitar; Matt Smith, trumpet

 Joel lives and works in Toronto.
-He is a piano, theory and composition teacher for children, youth, and adults; he works as a freelance composer, arranger, and songwriter, and is Orchestra Manager of the Cathedral Bluffs Symphony Orchestra.
+He is a piano, theory and composition teacher for children, youth, and adults; he works as a composer, arranger, and songwriter, and is Orchestra Manager of the Cathedral Bluffs Symphony Orchestra.